 I use a rolling bag for my carry-on.
 I always check the airlines that we will be using to make sure my bag is within the limits.
 We got surprised on our SE Asia trip when we realized that carry-on bag sizes were much smaller than my standard bag.
 And the weigh limit is ridiculously low.
 So we had to check our normal carry-on bag at very high onsite rates!
 Because my bag can roll, I can load it a bit more than I might do if I was carrying the bag.
 And my “personal bag” is usually much smaller.

 The Less Unusual Things In My Carry-on

 My carry-on bag includes the standard less unusual things that everyone carries.
-My noise cancelling headphones save me when I need a little peace.
+My noise cancelling headphones save me when I need a little peace and I’m so glad I used this Source to learn about which headphones to buy.
+I’m so happy with my choice and I use them all the time!
 I actually also carry my wireless sport headphones that I use if I want to sleep and don’t want to get tied up in cords.
 Connected to my headphones is my iPad – loaded with books, music and video.
 I never have to worry if the airplane entertainment system is missing or bad!